 The Ceremonial Unit is composed of volunteer Correction Officers who are carefully screened for their physical ability and dexterity.
 The Ceremonial Unit’s task is to ensure that the tradition and history of the Department are remembered and carried forward.
 The Ceremonial Unit organizes Color Guard events, Graduations, Promotions, funerals, local unit plaque dedications for Centennial celebrations and remembrances.

-UTILITIES: Maintenance and repair of the domestic water mains, fire mains, electrical distribution systems, storm drains, sanitary sewer systems, and steam delivery systems.
+UTILITIES: Maintenance and repair of the water mains, fire mains, electrical distribution systems, storm drains, sewer systems, and steam delivery systems.

-POWERHOUSE: Operation and maintenance of Rikers Island Steam Tunnels and Power house, which provides all of the steam cooking, heating and production of hot water and much of the electricity used on Rikers Island.
+POWERHOUSE: Operation and maintenance of Rikers Island Steam Tunnels and Powerhouse, which provides all of the steam for cooking, heating, and production of hot water and much of the electricity used on Rikers Island.

-SECURITY DEVICES: Unit comprised of officers who inspect and service department manometers, B.O.S.S chairs, x-ray machines, building /intrusion alarms, and special security device equipment.
+SECURITY DEVICES: Unit comprised of officers who inspect and service department magnetometers, Body Scanners, building / intrusion alarms, and special security equipment.

-FMRD CAPTAINS: Responsibilities encompass the daily supervision of all Correction Officers and associated inmate details as well as the coordination and management of FMRD projects.
-Captains are on 24-hour call via departmental blackberry and respond to infrastructure and / or utility emergencies by calling in and deploying staff as required to address any given situation.
+FMRD CAPTAINS: Captains are on call 24-hours and respond to infrastructure and / or utility emergencies by calling in and deploying staff as required to address any given situation.